Tony Batista: Career

 His major league career began in 1996.
 He played for the Oakland A's, the Arizona Diamondbacks, the Toronto Blue Jays, the Baltimore Orioles, and the Montreal Expos, before moving on to Japan for the 2005 season.
 After returning from Japan he played for the Minnesota Twins and then the Washington Nationals, playing at first base, second base, shortstop, third base and designated hitter.

 Batista was notable for his unusual, extremely open batting stance in which he would stand almost directly facing the pitcher during the delivery before stepping in to swing.
 He had good power, hitting 221 home runs, but had only a .251 batting average and seldom walked, with a .298 OBP.

 He was elected to the American League All-Star team twice in (2000 and 2002).

 Blue Jays years (1999–2001)

 Tony Batista was acquired by the Toronto Blue Jays when they learned that their starting shortstop Alex Gonzalez, would be lost to them for the season in June of 1999.
 Batista was a solid player for the Jays, being voted to the 2000 American League All-Star Team and after two good seasons, was put on waivers in 2001 only to be immediately picked up by the Baltimore Orioles who were looking for someone to fill the legendary shoes of Cal Ripken, who was retiring at the end of that season.
-In one memorable incident, while playing with the Jays, Batista barely beat out a ground ball throw from third base for an infield single.
-Batista ran past first base, all the way down the first baseline to SkyDome's outfield wall, 328 feet away from home plate.
-After reaching the outfield wall, Batista walked all the way back to first base.